-It is commonly accepted, that immediately after the departure of the Magi, Joseph with his wife and child were ordered into Egypt, which could not be done before Mary's Purification.
+It is commonly accepted, that immediately after the departure of the Magi, Joseph with his wife and child were ordered into Egypt, which could not be done before Mary's Purification, a ritual carried out after childbirth.
 This points to the fact that their coming was near upon two years after the birth of Christ; since it is afterwards observed, that "Herod sent and slew all the children that were in Bethlehem, and in all the coasts thereof, from two years old and under, according to the time which he had diligently inquired of the wise men".